ZONT3/tts-deck-generator/README.md

 ***or***

-Upload all .png files from output dir to any cloud **manually** and run following command:
+Upload all .png files from output dir to any cloud **manually** and run the following command:

 ```sh
 python run_deck_gen.py -s ~/Library/Tabletop\ Simulator/Saves/TS_Save_7.json -o io/output-06 -u
 ```

-You will be prompted to past a link to every sheet .png file.
+You will be prompted to post a link to every sheet .png file.

 ### Attributes (tags) editing

 You can generate `key: value` pairs in each mapped card description.

 - Have a generated sheets (first example)
-- Create .xlsx file by running following command:
+- Create a .xlsx file by running the following command:

 ```sh
 python run_deck_gen.py -D io/output-06 -x io/table-06
 ```

-You can now insert columns into Excel table and save it, or just use provided `sheet-06.xlsx` from downloaded achive and rename it.
+You can now insert columns into Excel table and save it, or just use, provided `sheet-06.xlsx` from downloaded archive and rename it.

-B column in table is name of card in game (**not** binded to a filenames of images, can be changed to anything), A column is number of file in input dir in alphabet order (case insensetive, **binded** to that order).
+B column, in the table, is name of card in the game (**not** binded to a filenames of images, can be changed to anything), A column is the number of files in input dir in alphabet order (case insensitive, **binded** to that order).
-C and any leftover columns are keys in descriptions, row values are values.
+C and any leftover columns are keys in the descriptions, row values are values.
 If value is equal `true`, then it will be just key in description, without any value.
-Empty value in table will not include key name in card description.
+Empty value in the table will not include the key name in card description.

-After setting up attributes in Excel table, you can import it into output dir:
+After setting up attributes in an Excel table, you can import it into the output dir:

 ```sh
 python run_deck_gen.py -D io/output-06 -X io/table-06.xlsx
 ```

-And update decks in game save:
+And update decks in the game save:

 ```sh
 python run_deck_gen.py -s ~/Library/Tabletop\ Simulator/Saves/TS_Save_7.json -D io/output-06 -g c2a0c2,a785c2